 Advantages: Roomy; space for multiple nesting houses and wheels with room still for burrowing.
 Easy to clean.
 For those for whom money is not a consideration, this is an excellent choice.

-Disadvantages: Pricey; no wheel; could be

-hard to find.
+Disadvantages: Pricey; no wheel; could be hard to find.

-Modifications: Add a solid, 8-inch wheel

-for Syrian hamsters and a solid wheel, such as a Silent Spinner, for dwarf hamsters.
+Modifications: Add a solid, 9-inch wheel for Syrian hamsters and a smaller solid wheel for dwarf hamsters; such as a Silent Spinner.